martincartledge/martincartledge.github.io/getting-the-interview.md

 Out of all the things I mention in this post, this one should come as the least of a surprise.

 To get better at coding, problem-solving, interviewing, or underwater basket weaving you have to _practice_, A LOT.
 There is no getting around this step.
-I, like many, have fell victim to a cycle of planning too much, taking too many tutorials, or telling ourselves _I'll start tomorrow_.
+I, like many, have fell victim to a cycle of planning too much, taking too many tutorials, or telling myself _I'll start tomorrow_.

 For me, this was, and still is the hardest part about preparing for interviews, or quite honestly just being in this industry in general.
 Things move really quickly, and no one wants to feel like they are falling behind.
 But, tech is a mentally draining profession.
 It is more than understandable that the thought of practicing coding interview questions in any capacity is exhausting.
 I have some good news though.